This post contains affiliate links. Read my full disclosure.

 As you can see, there is a chunk of time in the morning and an hour or so in the afternoon that are our main times for difficult behavior.
 Your times might be different depending on your daily schedule.

-Those are the times we are targeting here today with a visual schedule.
+Those are the times I targeted with a visual schedule.
+Your times will probably be different.
 Plot out your rough daily schedule at home with your three-year-old and see what chunks of time are really an issue for you.

 List The Preschooler Activities You Want To Include

 Next, make a list of all the different activities you have available at your home for your three-year-old to do.